msullivan1999/Calculator/README.md

 - consider removing use of "eval"
 - extend funtionality(?)
 - add error checks (e.g. can currently append to a number)
+- add flag to check that first input after '=' is not an int